altruios/namshubettulpa/public/namshubettuple/restructuring.md

 "Relux, What's the news?"
 *Felix said sitting back down*
 *The man turned to Flanagan*
-"how much does he know?"
+"How much does he know?"
 "I haven't had time to question them, you arrived shortly after."
 "Question us about what the school? that's why we're here - we just came from there."
 "It was more than just the school in new york"
-"what, the one in london?"
+"What, the one in london?"
-"it was more than just the schools, though they were all hit."
+"It was more than just the schools, though they were all hit."
 ~Felix fell silent~
 "What all was attacked?"
 ~Martha asked.~
 "The schools, a number of hubs, assassinations... you were one of the first we think."
-"me?"
+"Me?"
 "I think he means me, my author I mean."
 "I mean Rossin."
-"who's Rossin?"
+"Who's Rossin?"
 ~Felix asked~
 "The first assassination victim - what's left of him is in Martha over here."
 *Felix turned to Martha.*